alan-turing-institute/trustworthy-assurance/includes/full-report.md

 This is not an easy question to answer because of the multifaceted ways that the term 'digital mental health technology' could be employed.

 We can attempt to answer the question by drawing distinctions between, say, the use of digital technologies within formal healthcare settings (e.g. NHS) and those outside.
-However, as we have explored in previous research[^burr2020], this boundary is vaguely drawn at best, and unhelpful at worst, when it comes to understanding digital mental health technologies and the ethical issues surrounding their design and use.
+However, as we have explored in previous research[^burr2020], this boundary is vaguely drawn at best, and unhelpful at worst\~\~, when it comes to understanding digital mental health technologies and the ethical issues surrounding their design and use.\~\~

 [^burr2020]: Burr, C., J. Morley, M. Taddeo, & L. Floridi.
 (2020).
 Digital Psychiatry: Risks and Opportunities for Public Health and Wellbeing.
 IEEE Transactions on Technology and Society, 1(1), 21–33. https://doi.org/10.1109/TTS.2020.2977059